stevenrouk/evolution-of-machine-learning/README.md

 <sub><b></b> Machine Learning Paper Subjects </sub>

-Although the two subjects with "machine learning" in them are at the top of the list (which we would expect), the subsequent top subjects give us some view into what various sub-fields of machine learning might be: computer vision, language, optimization, robotics, etc.
+Although the two subjects with "machine learning" in them are at the top of the list (which we would expect), the subsequent top subjects give us some view into what various subfields of machine learning might be: computer vision, language, optimization, robotics, etc.

 This subset of over 48,000 paper descriptions was the corpus that I worked with after this point.